Courts in England and Wales Given Different Sentencing Options for Ethnic Minorities

 A set of new guidelines offering pre-sentencing reports in English and Welsh courts to ethnic minorities and “faith minority communities” is due to come into force on April 1, with critics raising concerns about discriminatory sentencing treatments.

-They are often asked for when the defendant is young, may have mental health issues, or is solely responsible for the care of a child or relative.
+The reports are often asked for when the defendant is young, may have mental health issues, or is solely responsible for the care of a child or relative.

 For example, pre-sentencing reports were asked for in the case of Martin Frost, 47, who last month admitted to a racially aggravated public order offense after setting fire to a Koran while live-streaming the event on social media.
-The court heard the “trigger” for Frost’s actions was the death of his daughter in the Israel conflict.
+The court heard that the “trigger” for Frost’s actions was the death of his daughter in the Israel–Hamas conflict.

 “We believe in equality under the law.
 Why doesn’t Labour?” he said.